klaytonkowalski/game-fruit-ninja/README.md

 # Fruit Ninja
-Fruit Ninja clone made with Raylib.
+Fruit Ninja game made with Raylib.

 Please click the "Star" button on GitHub if you find this project to be interesting!